nicolagiacchetta/betfair-api-ng-client/README.md

-# Betfair API-NG Java Client
+# Betfair Exchange API-NG Java Client
-A Java Client to help the implementation of applications and bot that interact with the Betfair Exchange API-NG described [here](http://docs.developer.betfair.com/docs/).
+A Java Client to help the implementation of applications and bots that interact with the Betfair Exchange API-NG described [here](http://docs.developer.betfair.com/docs/).

 ## Getting started
 To generate and publish in the project directory the jar of the library run the `jar` and `publish` gradle tasks.